ravesgard/ravesgard.github.io/quest-services/poi-inq.md

 **REQ #2** - 50k fee per quest (that's 50k for POI _and another_ 50k for INQ) for "Guests" (non-guild-members)

-**REQ #3** - Guests must reserve their spot a minimum of 3 hours in advance of the POI/INQ Service by mailing in your participation fee to **Raves Gard** by parcel _along with a letter stating the participating character name, level, vocation and which events you are attending (POI, INQ, or BOTH)_
+**REQ #3** - Guests must reserve their spot a minimum of 3 hours in advance of the POI/INQ Service by mailing in your participation fee to **Raves&nbsp;Gard** by parcel _along with a letter stating the participating character name, level, vocation and which events you are attending (POI, INQ, or BOTH)_

 **REQ #4** - **PARTICIPATION FEES WILL NO LONGER BE ACCEPTED AT THE STAGING AREA** - see REQ # 3 regarding guest reservations.